-- 88. Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
-This definition also includes legal risk, but excludes strategic and reputational risks. - 89.
+- 89. Operational risk is defined as risk arising from inadequate or failed internal processes, people and systems or from external events.
+This definition also includes legal risk2, but excludes strategic and reputational risks. - 90.
 SFIs must have in place an operational risk management system with clear responsibilities assigned to an operational risk management function.
 The operational risk management function is responsible for developing strategies to identify, assess, monitor and mitigate operational risk.
-Expectations with respect to the management of operational risk are set out in the Guidelines for the Management of Operational Risk. - 90.
+Expectations with respect to the management of operational risk are set out in the Guidelines for the Management of Operational Risk. - 91.
 The Central Bank has determined that all SFIs must apply the standardised approach for measuring the minimum capital requirements for operational risk.
-This new methodology will replace all existing approaches under the Basel II framework. - 91.
+This new methodology will replace all existing approaches under the Basel II framework.3 - 92.
 Under the Basel III framework, the new standardised approach for operational risk determines a SFI's operational risk capital requirements based on two components: (i) a measure of a SFI's income; and (ii) a measure of a SFI's historical losses.
-Conceptually, it assumes that (i) operational risk increases at an increasing rate with a SFI's income; and (ii) that SFIs which have experienced greater operational risk losses historically are assumed to be more likely to experience operational risk losses in the future. - 92.
-The methodology is based on the following components: (i) the Business Indicator (BI) which is a financial-statement-based proxy for operational risk; (ii) the Business Indicator Component (BIC), which is calculated by multiplying the BI by a set of regulatory determined marginal coefficients $(\alpha_i)^4$ ; and (iii) the Internal Loss Multiplier (ILM), which is a scaling factor that is based on a SFI's average historical losses and the BIC.
+Conceptually, it assumes that (i) operational risk increases at an increasing rate with a SFI's income; and (ii) that SFIs which have experienced greater operational risk losses historically are assumed to be more likely to experience operational risk losses in the future. - 93.
+The methodology is based on the following components: (i) the Business Indicator (BI) which is a financial-statement-based proxy for operational risk; (ii) the Business Indicator Component (BIC), which is calculated by multiplying the BI by a set of regulatory determined marginal coefficients $(\alpha_i)^4$; and (iii) the Internal Loss Multiplier (ILM), which is a scaling factor that is based on a SFI's average historical losses and the BIC. - 94.
+The BI comprises three components: the interest, leases and dividend component (ILDC); the services component (SC) and the financial component (FC).
+To calculate the BIC, the BI is

-&lt;sup>2 Legal risk includes, but is not limited to, exposure to fines, penalties, or punitive damages resulting from supervisory actions as well as private settlements.
+2 Legal risk includes, but is not limited to, exposure to fines, penalties, or punitive damages resulting from supervisory actions as well as private settlements.

-&lt;sup>3 That is, this standard replaces paragraphs 644 to 683 of the Basel II framework.
+3 That is, this standard replaces paragraphs 644 to 683 of the Basel II framework.

-&lt;sup>4 BI marginal coefficient is 12% in bucket $1(\leq$ \$bn), 15% in bucket 2 (\$1 bn $\leq$ BI $\leq$ \$30 bn) and 18% in bucket 3 (>\$30 bn).
+4 BI marginal coefficient is 12% in bucket 1(\leq \$bn), 15% in bucket 2 (\$1 bn < BI \leq \$30 bn) and 18% in bucket 3 (>\$30 bn).

-- 93. The BI comprises three components: the interest, leases and dividend component (ILDC); the services component (SC) and the financial component (FC).
-To calculate the BIC, the BI is multiplied by the marginal coefficients ( $\alpha_i$ ).
-The operational risk capital requirement is determined by the product of the BIC and the ILM. - 94.
-Using national discretion, SFIs' operational risk capital requirement will be based solely on the measure of the SFI's income or business indicator (BI), calculated as the average over three years (i.e. using a financial statement based figure as a proxy for operational risk). - 95.
+multiplied by the marginal coefficients (α_i).
+The operational risk capital requirement is determined by the product of the BIC and the ILM.

+- 95. Using national discretion, SFIs' operational risk capital requirement will be based solely on the measure of the SFI's income or business indicator (BI), calculated as the average over three years (i.e. using a financial statement based figure as a proxy for operational risk). - 96.
 The Central Bank will apply the BI marginal coefficient of 12% to all SFIs, and the ILM will be equal to 1.